ThembisileNGQ/Akkatecture/README.md

 ### Assumptions About Akkatecture Users

-You should have a good enough grasp of domain driven design, cqrs, and event sourcing.
+You should have a comfortable grasp of domain driven design, cqrs, and event sourcing concepts.
-It also helps wildly to be familiar with actor systems/akka.net and the extensibility points that akka gives you through hocon configuration.
+It would also be benefitial for you to be familiar with actor systems, akka.net, and the extensibility points that akka gives you through hocon configuration.

 ### Status of Akkatecture

 Akkatecture is still in development.
-The goal of this projects first version is to provide you with the neccassary building blocks to build out your own cqrs/es solution without having to think of the dirty primitives.
-Akkatecture is still extensible by standard Akka methods (hocon) so do feel free to apply those extension points where necassary.
+The goal of this projects first version is to provide you with the neccassary building blocks to build out your own cqrs and event sourced application without having to think of the primitives.
+Akkatecture is still extensible by standard akka methods (hocon) so do feel free to apply those extension points where necassary.

 ### Useful Resources for Akka and DDD, CQRS, and ES

-There are many different opinions and best practices when it comes to building out DDD based solutions.
+There are many different opinions and best practices when it comes to building out ddd based solutions.
 Here are a few articles and resources that can give you a good foundational grounding on the concepts used extensively in this project.
-Feel free

 #### Domain-Driven Design